hbctraining/BMI714_Intro_to_HPC/lessons/R_studio_on_02.md

 * Open source

-The [O2 Portal](https://o2portal.rc.hms.harvard.edu/pun/sys/dashboard) provides an opportunity for researchers to leverage the resources of a computing cluster while maintain the interactive nature of an RStudio environment.
+The [O2 Portal](https://o2portal.rc.hms.harvard.edu/pun/sys/dashboard) provides an opportunity for researchers to leverage the resources of a computing cluster while maintaining the interactive nature of an RStudio environment.

 ### View our current jobs